Jaws (franchise): DocumentariesThe Shark Is Still Working is a feature-length documentary film on the impact and legacy of Jaws. It features interviews with a range of cast and crew from the film. It was narrated by the late Roy Scheider and dedicated to the late Peter Benchley.

 The documentary was produced by Jaws fans over a seven-year period, building on Laurent Bouzereau's 1995 documentary, The Making of Jaws, that has been included on some laserdisc and DVD releases.
 Throughout other documentaries over the years, such as Bouzereau's and the BBC's 1997 documentary In the Teeth of Jaws, actor Richard Dreyfuss has recounted tales about the troubled production of Jaws and the quote “The shark is NOT working” which Dreyfuss would hear constantly from members of the crew.
 Eventually, upon successful attempts to fix the malfunctioning sea monster, Dreyfuss would regularly hear the quote “The shark is working."The Shark Is Still Working won Best Documentary Feature at the 2010 DocMiami Film Festival.
 The documentary was released on home video as a special feature on the 2012 Blu-ray edition of Jaws.

 Some of the interviews were filmed in 4:3 Academy ratio, typical of TV documentaries of the time.
 As the production went on, 16:9 became the TV shape standard and so the documentary crops the top and bottom of the image to reshape it to 16:9.
 There is no anamorphic enhancement of the documentary on the Jaws Blu-ray.

+Bouzereau later made the documentary film Jaws @ 50: The Definitive Inside Story, which was released as a bonus feature on the 50th anniversary 4K Blu-ray edition of Jaws.